haekalfs/mtc-pertamina/README.md

 **Contributing**

-We welcome contributions to MTC - Pertamina DMS.
-If you'd like to contribute, please follow these guidelines:
+THIS IS PROJECT CODE, UNAUTHORIZED ACCESS IS PROHIBITED, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.